intervene-EU-H2020/onset_prediction/ICCI/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-- This is an R package that calculates the Charlson Comorbidity Index on longitudinal ICD data, using the R package `comorbidity`.
+- This is an R package that calculates the Charlson Comorbidity Index (CCI) on longitudinal ICD data, using the R package `comorbidity`.
     - The data should have at least the columns `ID` and `primary_ICD`, and `ICD_version`.
     - If you want to restrict the exposure period to calculate the index on, the data needs an additional column `Event_age`.
 - The package can handle different ICD-versions for the same individual.